Sections Of This Article:

 Breguet’s Tradition collection:

-Many watches are based on concepts from the world of luxury and fine jewelry.
-Some incorporate tradiitonal craft techniques such as guilloche (such as can be seen on the Frederique Constant Maxi Manufacture Silver Guilloche below), enameling, engraving etc.
+Many watches are based on concepts from the world of luxury and fine jewellery.
+Some incorporate traditional craft techniques such as guilloche (such as can be seen on the Frederique Constant Maxi Manufacture Silver Guilloche below), enamelling, engraving etc.

 Art movements